-This month’s Music Book Review is one of The Story Orchestra series of books, this time telling the tale of Isabelle who is on her way to the Spring Festival with her puppy Pickle.
+This month’s Music Book Review is one of The Story Orchestra series of books, Four Seasons In One Day, this time telling the tale of Isabelle who is on her way to the Spring Festival with her puppy Pickle.

 The book, Four Seasons In One Day written by Katie Cotton, with notes by Katy Flint and illustrated by Jessica Courtney-Tickle, starts when Isabelle wakes up in the morning, hearing birds singing outside her window.
 Isabelle has breakfast, grabs her apple tree and bag and calls to her puppy Pickle to follow her so they get to the Spring Festival by noon.
 As Isabelle, Pickle and the apple tree travel to the Spring Festival, they also travel through the seasons, starting in the Spring and Summer on the way and while they are enjoying the Festival.
 As the Festival comes to an end the clouds turn stormy and the air cools until Isabelle and Pickle enjoy an apple under a blanket at home snuggled up by the fire in a lovely wintry scene.

 As Isabelle and Pickle travel along through the story, and through the seasons, they are accompanied by the music of Baroque composer Vivaldi.
 Readers are encouraged to press the note icon that appears on each double page to hear an excerpt from The Four Seasons.
 One that, of course, matches the season depicted on that particular page.

 The book is beautifully illustrated by Jessica Courtney-Tickle, using different colour palettes to match the season depicted.